felias-fogg/dw-link/docs/manual.md

 #### 4.2.2 Debugging an UNO

-If instead of an ATtiny85, you want to debug an UNO board, everything said above applies here as well.
+If instead of an ATtiny85, you want to debug a UNO board, everything said above applies here as well.
 The Fritzing sketch below shows you the connections.
 Here, the series resistor for the system LED is soldered to the LED cathode so that we do not need a breadboard at all.
 The hardware debugger needs a USB connection to your host, but the target should not be connected by a USB cable to the host!
-Otherwise the automatic power-cycling will not work (but see below).
+Otherwise, the automatic power-cycling will not work (but see below).

 Remember to cut the `RESET EN` solder bridge on the target board (see [Section 3.3](#section33))!
 When you first establish a connection with the UNO as a target, the target will be completely erased (including the boot loader), because the lock bits have to be cleared.